 - 390 breaching of the Cannelton and Uniontown dam cofferdams on the Ohio River, also on the Oslo underground, on the James Bay hydroelectric development in Canada and, for almost 6 years, on a dam project in the Dead Sea.
 On that project, the contractor was sued by the dam owner, who argued that the completed dam did not meet design specifications.
 The contractor hired a consultant committee consisting of Ralph Peck and Laurits Bjerrum, with two collaborating engineers, Thomas (Tom) M. - 395 Leps for Peck and Kaare Høeg for Bjerrum.
-The committee sent Høeg to the Dead Sea for a month to conduct in situ permeability tests, using a modern piezometer designed by Geonor, NGI's instrumental development company.
-It was found that the hundreds of tests had most likely caused a systematic hydraulic fracturing of the core and thus overestimated the permeability of the dike core.
-This hypothesis was subsequently verified by in situ testing in the clays of Fodrnebu, Oslo, and led to the - 400 development of a technique to measure the lateral stress of hydraulic fracturing in soft clays.
+The committee sent Høeg to the Dead Sea for a month to conduct in situ permeability tests, using a modern piezometer designed by Geonor, NGI's company for equipment development.
+It was found that the hundreds of tests carried out during the construction of the dike had most likely caused hydraulic fracturing of the core and therefore the permeability of the dike core had been overestimated.
+This hypothesis was subsequently verified by in situ testing in the - 400 clays of Fodrnebu, Oslo, and led to the development of a technique to measure the lateral stress of hydraulic fracturing in soft clays.
 The contractor was very pleased with the findings because it significantly strengthened its position in the claim.